syzwina/quartz/content/notes/hobbies/Music.md

 - I love most of Panic!
 At The Disco's live!
 I am quite sad I didn't go to their last concert :( But I had stuff going on at that time, so yea, nvm, I can still watch them on youtube.
 	I love it when Brandon sings the high notes so well!
 - [take me to church - hozier (cover)](https://www.youtube.com/watch?v=pRcdEB6uSsQ)
 	I love love chloe moriondo's covers, especially this one.
 I love seeing other people's vocal torture(uh what?) ...
 And I aspire to be able to do the same one day :)

+Live concert I've been to:
+- The Vamps, 10 Years with The Vamps tour
+	My first ever concert.
+I really enjoyed it.
+I love the loud music(altho I had to wear ear plugs).
+It was nice listening to my favourite songs live XD.